gemeofficial/gemeblog/blog/2025-05-23-cucumber-recall-2025-how-to-protect-our-vegetable-garden-from-salmonella/index.md

 3. **Disinfection**: Using disinfectants, such as bleach, can kill Salmonella on surfaces.
 A solution of 1 tablespoon of bleach per gallon of water is effective for disinfecting surfaces.

-4. **Heat Composting**: Maintaining a compost pile at a temperature of 160-180°F (71-82°C) for at least three days will kill Salmonella, while using [GEME composter with kobold](https://www.geme.bio/blog/garden-soil-vs-compost-pros-and-cons) will also kill Salmonella due to its UV light and kobold heating system.
-When you’re at home, you could compost your food watse or diposable cucumbers in a GEME home composter even if your food materials might be contaminated with Salmonella, but remember to slice it smaller and wash your hands and knives with warm water and soap properly.
+4. **Heat Composting**: Maintaining a compost pile at a temperature of 160-180°F (71-82°C) for at least three days will kill Salmonella, while using [a composter with kobold](https://www.geme.bio/blog/garden-soil-vs-compost-pros-and-cons) will also kill Salmonella due to its UV light and kobold heating system.
+When you’re at home, you could compost your food watse or diposable cucumbers in a home composter even if your food materials might be contaminated with Salmonella, but remember to slice it smaller and wash your hands and knives with warm water and soap properly.

 5. **UV Light**: Ultraviolet (UV) light can kill Salmonella on surfaces and in water.